What is the safest browser? Is there even a difference?

 The Bottom Line

-Firefox is the best browser for data and security of all the major browsers.
+As of this writing, Firefox is the best browser for privacy and security of all the major browsers.
 Edge is better than Chrome, but not as privacy-friendly as Firefox.
 Switching browsers is an easy and impactful step you can take to protect your personal and business data.